ashleyzhiyin/github-math-markdown-guide/github_math.md

 When writing block-level math expressions, the dollar signs ($$) should each be placed on their own line, with the equation between them.
 This format is required for proper rendering in environments like Jupyter Notebook or MathJax-based renderers.

-### There is also a line break after the line break character '\\', don't write it right next to each other
+### There is also a line break after the line break character \*not italic\*, don't write it right next to each other

 Example: